designsoliman - Fotolia

 VM networks can be made more secure by separating or isolating the network segments used for everyday VM traffic from the network segments used for other services, such as network management, VM migration, fault tolerance, high availability and so on.

 It's possible to even create entirely separate networks for critical services, such as vMotion.
-This prevents a disruption of one network type from affecting other traffic types.
+This prevents a disruption one network type from affecting other traffic types.
 Service separation can be accomplished during VM network configuration by creating and using virtual switches or virtual distributed switches for each service that you want to separate.

 Deploy specific firewalls